IN MOTOR VEHICLE CRASHES IN 2013

 - Since 1975, over $1 trillion in economic costs have been saved due to seat belt use.

-- In 2013, there were 214 passenger vehicle occupant fatalities among children age 4 and younger and of those, where restraint use was known, 27% were totally unrestrained.
+- In 2015, there were 171 passenger vehicle occupant fatalities among children age one to three and of those, where restraint use was known, 28 percent were totally unrestrained.

 - The average inpatient costs for crash victims who don’t use seat belts are 55 percent higher than for those who use them.